APNewsBreak: California may redo law to treat, free suspects

 The administration wants lawmakers to approve the narrower program before they adjourn for the year at month’s end.
 It posted the new proposal Monday night.

+“While nothing’s perfect, this version right now solves a majority of the issues,” said Stanislaus County District Attorney Birgit Fladager, the new president of the California District Attorneys Association.

-“It seems to at least make an attempt to address most of the concerns,” said El Dorado County District Attorney Vern Pierson, who led negotiations on behalf of the California District Attorneys Association with Brown’s administration.
-“It’s a significant improvement from the original language that was passed and signed into law as part of the budget.”
+El Dorado County District Attorney Vern Pierson, who led prosecutors’ negotiations with Brown’s administration, called the proposal “a significant improvement” over the new law.

-Defense attorneys said they don’t object to excluding those charged with the most extreme crimes, but they added that the revision goes too far.
+Defense attorneys said they don’t object to excluding those charged with the most extreme crimes but that the revision goes too far.

 The proposed rollback “guts mental health diversion and goes far beyond a reasonable compromise,” said Nick Stewart-Oaten, a member of the California Public Defenders Association’s legislative committee and a Los Angeles County deputy public defender.
 He expects more revisions as lawmakers consider the proposal.

-While defense attorneys appreciate the administration’s desire to have a workable program, he said its latest proposal “allows counties to continue to do what they have done for years — send sick people to prison instead of treatment.
+While defense attorneys appreciate the administration’s desire for a workable program, he said its latest proposal “allows counties to continue to do what they have done for years — send sick people to prison instead of treatment.
 The end result is higher incarceration rates for ill Californians, lawsuits for ill Californians, lawsuits against counties for mistreatment of the mentally ill and higher recidivism rates for untreated offenders.”

 The proposal also makes it clear that suspects can be barred from owning firearms while they are in the program and that they can be required to pay restitution, both of which prosecutors said had been unclear.